ken107/databind-js/README.md

 </div>
 ```

-The bind-statement directive lets you execute a JavaScript statement (e.g. manipulate the DOM) whenever your data changes.
+The bind-statement directive lets you execute a JavaScript statement whenever some data changes.
 The special variable `thisElem` points to the current element.

 The statement-_id_ can be any string, it is there only to make the attribute name unique, as required by HTML.
 You may want to use a descriptive string as the _id_, for example: `bind-statement-strike-done` or `bind-statement-hide-inactive`.